-We have provided an overview on recent developments in checkpoint imaging in oncology.
-So far, the first evidence for noninvasive visualization of various targets for immune checkpoint blockade therapy has been provided using radiolabeled antibodies, antibody fragments, single-domain antibodies, peptides, and adnectins for SPECT and PET imaging.
-Besides pure a priori visualization of target expression levels in the tumor tissue, analysis of expression heterogeneity within and between tumor lesions has been reported.
-In addition, evidence for visualizing the infiltration of target-expressing T cells into the tumor microenvironment and in healthy immune tissues has been provided, and checkpoint imaging has been reported to allow monitoring of changes in target expression levels on application of different treatments (radiotherapy, interferon-γ).
+In conclusion, in this review, an overview is provided on the recent developments in checkpoint imaging in oncology.
+So far, first evidence for non-invasive visualization of various targets for immune checkpoint blockade therapy has been provided using radiolabeled antibodies, antibody fragments, nanobodies, peptides and adnectins for SPECT and PET imaging.
+Besides pure a priori visualization of target expression levels in the tumor tissue, analysis of expression heterogeneity in and between tumor lesions has been reported.
+In addition, evidence for visualizing the infiltration of target-expressing T-cells into the tumor microenvironment as well as in healthy immune tissues was provided and checkpoint imaging was reported to allow monitoring of changes in target expression levels upon application of different treatments (radiotherapy, IFN-y).
 Finally, first evidence suggests that checkpoint imaging may be used to predict responses to checkpoint blockade therapy.

-The first clinical studies have been performed, focusing mainly on visualization of PD-L1, and have shown encouraging results.
-Numerous other clinical studies have been initiated, with their results yet to come.
+So far, first clinical studies have been performed, mainly focusing on the visualization of PD-L1, showing encouraging results, and numerous clinical studies have been initiated with their results yet to come.
 However, prior to full clinical exploitation of checkpoint imaging, various aspects still have to be investigated.
-Among the variety of different targeting molecules being evaluated, consensus should be reached on which tracers are most suitable to meet clinical needs.
-Studies are needed to directly compare smaller targeting molecules with intact IgG molecules for checkpoint imaging and to select which radioisotopes and chelating molecules optimally match the pharmacokinetics of these targeting molecules.
+Among the variety of different targeting molecules being evaluated, consensus should be found on which tracers are most suitable to meet the clinical needs.
+This includes direct comparison between smaller-sized targeting molecules with intact IgG molecules for checkpoint imaging, together with selecting radioisotopes and chelating molecules optimally matching the pharmacokinetics of these targeting molecules.
 In addition, further studies should address in which situations imaging of the checkpoint receptor should be performed and in which situations the ligand should be targeted.
-Moreover, the impact of false-positive situations, such as in infections, which frequently are accompanied by an influx of immune cells, should be evaluated.
+Moreover, the impact of false-positive situations, such as in infections, which frequently are accompanied with influx of immune cells, should be evaluated.

-Since visualization of immune cell infiltration seems to be possible, applications of checkpoint imaging may not be limited to oncologic scenarios but might also be applied in infectious or inflammatory situations and autoimmune conditions.
+Since visualization of immune cell infiltration was possible, applications of checkpoint imaging may not be limited to oncologic scenarios, but may also be applied in infectious or inflammatory situations and auto-immune conditions.

-Although checkpoint imaging is still in the early stages of development and many facets must be worked out before full clinical exploitation, the results obtained so far look promising.
-Eventually, checkpoint imaging may help to optimize patient selection, predict and monitor responses to checkpoint blockade, and aid the development of novel combinatorial, personalized regimens that suit each patient's individual situation.
+While checkpoint imaging is currently still in very early stages of development and many facets must be worked out before full clinical exploitation, the results obtained so far look very promising.
+Eventually, checkpoint imaging may help to optimize patient selection, predict and monitor responses to checkpoint blockade, and aid the development of novel combinatorial regimens to be applied in a personalized fashion to suit each patient's individual situation.